-I am contacting you with regards to the current discussions in the legal affairs committee on a copyright exception for Text and Data Mining contained in the Commission's proposal for a directive on copyright in the digital single market.
-We rely greatly on existing European wide organisations such as LIBER to defend our interests at an EU level but given the importance of this particular issue, I would like to address you directly hoping that you will lend your voice for our sector in the European Parliament.
+I am contacting you with regards to the current discussions in the EU on a copyright exception for Text and Data Mining contained in the Commission's proposal for a directive on copyright in the digital single market.
+We rely greatly on existing European wide organisations such as LIBER to defend our interests in the European Parliament.
+At the same time, we know the Council has equal power to decide and we therefore address you here directly to ask for your support.